uidaholib/digital-collections-docs/content/interdepartmental_collections/00-templates.md

 ## Visual Studio Code

-Once this branch has been created from the `Main`, select the publish tab and then select “Open in Visual Studio Code.”
-Within VSC, you will be working within the terminal (ctrl+shft+`) within the “shell” of bash (as opposed to PowerShell, Python, etc).
-To make your default terminal bash, search “integrated shell” in the command palette at the top and select the box for Terminal > Integrated > Shell Integration: Enabled.
-You should be ready to go!
+Once this branch has been created from the `Main`, select the publish tab and then select `Open in Visual Studio Code.` Within VSC, you will be working within the terminal (ctrl+shft+`) within the “shell” of bash (as opposed to PowerShell, Python, etc).
+To make your default terminal bash, search `integrated shell` in the command palette at the top and select the box for "Terminal > Integrated > Shell Integration: Enabled."